herrbischoff/awesome-macos-command-line/README.md

 # Awesome OS X Command Line

 > A curated list of shell commands and tools specific to OS X.
+>
+> *“You don’t have to know everything.
+You simply need to know where to find it when necessary.”
+(John Brunner)*

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)